4 Things that Keep Women Stressed About Retirement

 Planning for retirement and the thought of retirement are major sources of anxiety.
 From primary-wage earners to stay-at-home moms, overarching, similar concerns are shared.

 It comes down to reducing stress and increasing security.
-Here are the top 4 sources of anxiety I encounter.
+Here are the top four sources of anxiety I encounter.
 Do you feel them?
 Can you relate to them?

 I will be left alone.

-The majority of women are convinced they will be living, at the least, their last decade in retirement, alone as spouses pass on and children justifiably so, are occupied with their own lives.
+The majority of women are convinced they will be living their last decade in retirement — at the least — alone as spouses pass on and children, justifiably so, are occupied with their own lives.